jskowalski/morpheus/morpheus-requests/README.md

 Accept: A morpheus request WILL contain an Accept header with the value of application/morpheus

 ###Query Strings
-morpheus uses query strings with resource collection
+morpheus uses query strings with resource collections

 q – A query value.
 The server will decide what the search actually means.
 limit – The number if records in a page of data.
 pageIndex – The request page index